Author: Sarah Henning

 One thing that stood out to me while I was reading was the writing style.
 The book is written in a very descriptive manner, and everything seems so vivid.
 The world is also developed, and I found the Denmark setting so unique.
 The aspects such as cultural traditions and festivals really made the story believable.
 The literary style of the book surprised me, and I would say it captures the essence of the original Hans Christian Andersen tale very well.

-Sea Witch is a villain origin story of the renowned sea witch, Ursula.
+Sea Witch by Sarah Henning is a villain origin story of the renowned sea witch, Ursula.
 I enjoyed the main character’s seemingly normal lifestyle and the descriptive writing style.
 If you are a fan of The Little Mermaid, I would definitely recommend this original take on the story.